BAIYANGXIANG/cleanDataProject/README.md

 them together.
 Then we can read the feature file to get the actual measurement.

-use colnames() to give descriptive variable names.
+Use colnames() to give descriptive variable names.

 ```
 Feature <- read.table(file = "./features.txt")